-The wounds are slowly healing but the memory is still painful.
+The wounds are slowly healing, but the memory is still painful.
 Sometimes, I think that being happy is a precursor to being hurt.
 If you’re always feeling down, one more hurt is just that – another reason to drown in your cup of sorrow and broken dreams.
-I usually allow myself a few hours or days to get over a hurt but this one shook me to my core!
+I usually allow myself a few hours or days to get over the hurt, but this one shook me to my core!

 I’ve made a lot of friends over the years, and most are still my friends.
-But I’ve never been able to continue a friendship if I’ve been betrayed by someone.
+But I’ve never been able to continue a friendship if someone has betrayed me.
 Over the years, I learned the importance of forgiving people rather than carrying hate in my heart.
 And although I might be able to muster a smile or say hello to them, I will never be able to treat them as I would a trusted friend.

 The same applies to family members – if you betray me, and I can’t trust you anymore, I won’t have anything more to do with you.
 By the way, I’d expect my friends to do the same to me if I ever betrayed them.
 Life is too short to spend even a minute with an unworthy friend.